sungsujaing/Artificial_Intelligence_articles_and_tutorials/Articles/Handling overfitting in CNN using keras ImageDataGenerator.md

 ## Define/fit an *in-memory* generator

 Prior to building an in-memory generator, the dataset needs to be resized and splited into training, validation and test sets (i.e. using sklearn's `train_test_split`.
-While the full list of arguments for preprocessing and augmentation can be found in the official keras document ([here](https://keras.io/preprocessing/image/)), some popular arguments for the in-memory generator include:
+While the full list of arguments for preprocessing and augmentation can be found in the [official keras documentation](https://keras.io/preprocessing/image/), some popular arguments for the in-memory generator include:

 * `rotation_range`: the range of random rotation degree
 * `horizontal_flip` and `vertical_flip`: True or False for random flips